Comme des Garçons: 1995: 'Auschwitz' fashions

-2015: Guarachero Boots
+2015: Guarachero boots

 The Spring/Summer 2015 menswear collection included "guarachero" boots based on the Mexican pointy boots of Matehuala, Mexico, raising concerns of cultural appropriation.

-2020: Black Hairstyles
+2020: Black hairstyles

-In January 2020, a predominantly white group of models wore cornrowed lace-front wigs in the fall 2020 menswear show.
+In January 2020, a predominantly White group of models wore cornrowed lace-front wigs in the fall 2020 menswear show.
 This was seen as the appropriation of Black culture, particularly with the use of traditionally Black hairstyles on non-Black models.
 Stylist Julien d'Ys responded on Instagram, "Dear all, my inspiration for the Comme Des Garçons show was Egyptian prince, A Look I found truly beautiful and inspirational.
 A look that was an hommage.
 Never was it my intention to hurt or offend anyone, ever.
 If I did I deeply apologize."

 Exhibitions

 After the Paris début, the company exhibited photographs by Peter Lindbergh at the Centre Georges Pompidou in Paris in 1986.
 In 1990, it held an exhibition of sculpture.
 And again in 2005, it held an exhibition in Shinjuku, Tokyo of advertising and graphic designs.

-In August 2010, the company opened a 19000 sqft six-level flagship store in Seoul, South Korea featuring a branded art-exhibition space, its first outside Japan.
+In August 2010, the company opened a 19000 sqft six-level flagship store in Seoul, South Korea, featuring a branded art-exhibition space, its first outside Japan.

 In May 2017, Metropolitan Museum of Art of New York held a fashion exhibition with the theme Rei Kawakubo/Comme des Garçons Art of the In-Between.
 This exhibition ran until September of the same year.

 Stores

-Signature boutiques are located in London (as Dover Street Market), Paris, New York City, Beijing, Hong Kong, Seoul, Manila, St. Petersburg, Tokyo, Kyoto, Osaka, Fukuoka.
+Signature boutiques are located in London (as Dover Street Market), Paris, New York City, Beijing, Hong Kong, Seoul, Manila, Saint Petersburg, Tokyo, Kyoto, Osaka, Fukuoka.
 The company also maintains concessions at select department stores, such as Isetan.

 The company opened the first Guerrilla stores in 2004 in Berlin.
-The aim of the Guerrilla stores is to be open for only one year and to spend a minimal amount of money on the interiors.
+The Guerrilla stores aim to be open for only one year and to spend a minimal amount of money on the interiors.
 The stores are also purposefully located away from fashionable hubs and districts of a city.
-Guerrilla stores have been opened, and subsequently closed, in Reykjavik, Warsaw, Helsinki, Singapore, Stockholm, Athens, and others.
+Guerrilla stores have been opened, and subsequently closed, in Reykjavík, Warsaw, Helsinki, Singapore, Stockholm, Athens, and others.
 In July 2007, a Guerrilla Store opened in Beirut, Lebanon, and in February 2008, a Guerrilla Store opened in downtown Los Angeles, the first in the United States.
 In November 2008, it opened another Guerilla store in the west end of Glasgow.
 In 2004 its opened another in London of Dover Street Market.

 In December 2009, the company opened a 4400 sqft store in Hong Kong called Under The Ground.
-Hong Kong also had a guerrilla store opened and closed in previous years, run by Silly Thing Hong Kong.
+Hong Kong also had a guerrilla store that opened and closed in previous years, run by Silly Thing Hong Kong.
 In March 2012, it opened a store in Manila.
 Also, the first Dover Street Market in Japan opened in Ginza.
 In December 2013, Dover Street Market in New York City opened.
 In 2021, the company reintroduced its "Guerilla" stores, pioneering temporary boutiques that predated the pop-up shop movement by a good decade or so.